 Search for information about a medicine shortage and find out if there is a way to access an alternative product.
+Find out how to manage a medical device supply disruption or shortage.

 A medicine shortage occurs when there is unlikely to be enough of a medicine in Australia for the people who need to take it.
 Suppliers must report shortages of prescription medicines and a small number of over-the-counter medicines to the TGA.